 Kanjeevaram or Kanchipuram silk sarees are exquisite handlooms produced in the Kanchipuram district town of Tamil Nadu.
-What makes them unique is that the border, the pallu and the body of the saree are 3 different patterns or colours that are woven separately and interlocked in the end.
+What makes them unique is that the border, the pallu, and the body of the saree are 3 different patterns or colors that are woven separately and interlocked in the end.
 A Kanjeevaram Silk saree is adorned on special occasions in most southern states of India.

 Tamil Nadu is also famous for its Chettinadu cotton sarees and Madhurai cotton sarees.

 The charm of a red Banarasi Silk saree needs little explanation.
 A staple at Bengali weddings, the traditional Banarasi Saris are made of pure Katan silk and are characterised by their soft texture and plain weave.

 Tussar Silk sarees, also known as “wild silks”, are mostly produced in Jharkhand.
 Unlike most silkworms that feed on Mulberry, Tussar silks are made from silkworms that grow in the wild in forests.
 They are woven by skilled tribal women and have a natural subtle gold sheen to them.

 Baluchari sarees are famous for motifs of depictions from the epics and mythology that are woven into the saree.
 They originate from the Baluchari village of Bangladesh and are popular in West Bengal.

 Chanderi sarees originate from the town of Chanderi in Madhya Pradesh.
 They are woven with silk threads and golden zari in a traditional cotton yard which gives them a shimmery appearance.
 They are extremely lightweight and easy to drape.

 Paithani sarees originate from the Paithan region of Maharashtra.
 A unique weaving technique makes both sides of the saree identical, including the Pallu, with no loose hanging threads.
 They are also traditionally made with vibrant colours.